 Brain Injury Services

-Our PET (Personal Effectiveness Training) Program creates opportunities to provide individualized services for each person in the areas of: skill training, physical exercise, leisure development, community skill development and social decision making.
-Skill training activities that are offered include: social and life skills group activities, cooking and nutrition, fitness and wellness, healthy lifestyles, money management, current events, falls prevention, disability awareness, and independent living skills.
+Our PET (Personal Effectiveness Training) Program creates opportunities to provide individualized services for each person in the areas of: personal exploration, health and wellness, skill training, leisure development, community skill development and social decision making.
+Skill training activities that are offered include: social and life skills group activities, cooking, shopping and nutrition, fitness and wellness, healthy lifestyles, money management, current events, falls prevention, disability awareness, and independent living skills.

-The TREK (Therapeutic Recreation, Education & Knowledge) Program helps individuals accept their physical challenges by assisting in the development of alternative ways of performing tasks and activities.
-It also provides an opportunity to enhance memory, problem solving, judgment and other executive functions through the use of assistive technology and other appropriate devices or situations.
+The TREK (Therapeutic Recreation, Education & Knowledge) Program helps individuals accept their physical and emotional challenges by assisting in the development of alternative ways of performing tasks and activities.
+It also provides an opportunity to enhance memory, develop problem solving skills, improve judgment and other executive functions through the use of assistive technology and other appropriate devices or situations.
 In addition, TREK builds upon such skills as reading, writing, arithmetic, planning and executing activities.